tlmoni/web-software-development/project2/README.md

 ## Testing

 The app uses Playwright for End-to-End testing.
+The app uses Deno's testing utilites for unit testing.

 The tests can be run with the following command:
 ```
 docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf